stratika/GPULlama3.java/README.md

-# GPULlama.java power with TornadoVM
+# GPULlama3.java powered by TornadoVM
 <img src="docs/java-tornado-gpu.jpg" width="30%">

 Integration of **Llama3 models** with **TornadoVM** to enable accelerated inference on Java using GPUs and CPUs.
 This project allows you to run Llama3 inference efficiently, leveraging TornadoVM's parallel computing features for enhanced performance.